 Continuity & Uniform Convergence Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice continuity and uniform convergence using the most important definitions and theorems from real analysis: epsilon–delta continuity at a point, one-sided continuity and continuity on intervals, removable discontinuity, jump discontinuity, and infinite/essential discontinuity, algebra of continuous functions (sums, products, quotients, compositions), uniform continuity on sets and classic tests (like Heine–Cantor on compact intervals), pointwise convergence vs. uniform convergence of function sequences \((f_n)\), the sup norm \(\|f_n-f\|_\infty\) and what it means for uniform convergence, and key results like uniform convergence preserves continuity, plus the Weierstrass M-test for uniform convergence of series \(\sum f_n\).
+Use the question set below to practice continuity and uniform convergence using the most important definitions and theorems from real analysis: epsilon-delta continuity at a point, one-sided continuity and continuity on intervals, removable discontinuity, jump discontinuity, and infinite/essential discontinuity, algebra of continuous functions (sums, products, quotients, compositions), uniform continuity on sets and classic tests (like Heine-Cantor on compact intervals), pointwise convergence vs. uniform convergence of function sequences \((f_n)\), the sup norm \(\|f_n-f\|_\infty\) and what it means for uniform convergence, and key results like uniform convergence preserves continuity, plus the Weierstrass M-test for uniform convergence of series \(\sum f_n\).
 If you want a refresher with worked examples, click Start lesson.

 - 2. Open the lesson (optional): review \(\varepsilon\)-\(\delta\) definitions, uniform continuity, pointwise vs. uniform convergence, and fast tests with clear examples.